 Some exceptions and considerations to this include:

-No, you cannot register with SERV-OR.
-Communities may still need your help, though!
+If your county is not listed, your community may still need your help!
 For example, non-medical volunteers could be asked to support drive-thru clinics with traffic flow, check-in/out of volunteers, staff, or the public.
 You may be needed to help keep facilities neat and tidy, or even help with event set-up/break-down.
 There are a lot of ways you may be needed, but the best way to connect will be locally through your local health department or office of emergency management to find out how they are recruiting and managing non-medical volunteers for vaccine distribution.

 You can also search for local programs where you may be able to get involved as a non-medical volunteer: